06kellyjac/docker-nyancat/README.md

 The source used in this image:
 [https://github.com/klange/nyancat](https://github.com/klange/nyancat)

-# How to use this image.
+# How to use this image

 It's simple, just run the following in your terminal: